sailfish009/arrow/rust/README.md

 ## Prerequisites

-Before running tests and examples it is necessary to set up the local development enviroment.
+Before running tests and examples it is necessary to set up the local development environment.

 ### Git Submodules